Wozacosta/bayes/readme.md

 Forked from https://www.npmjs.com/package/bayes

-Improves upon it by returning more informations when categorizing.
+Improves upon it by returning more informations when categorizing, allows unlearning as well.

-TODO: classifier.unlearn()
+Documentation so far is a bit sparse, but the code source is pretty readable.

 #`bayes`: A Naive-Bayes classifier for node.js

 `bayes` takes a document (piece of text), and tells you what category that document belongs to.

 ##What can I use this for?